-Their adventure with the tax man marks the start of tension between Robin and Marion.
-Robin wants Marion to stay behind – he tells her she may get hurt – which Marion doesn’t take at all well.
-Later , there’s a nice scene where Judi Trott wordlessly views the drunken, belching Merries who are crowing about how they abused the unfortunate tax-collector, Gregory (David Goodland).
+Later, there’s a nice scene where Judi Trott wordlessly observes the drunken, belching Merries who are crowing about how they abused the unfortunate tax-collector, Gregory (David Goodland).
 Marion doesn’t say anything – but then she doesn’t have to as her expression speaks volumes.
-She loves Robin, but now seems to be wondering exactly what she’s let herself in for.
+She loves Robin, but maybe now seems to be wondering exactly what she’s let herself in for.

 Nickolas Grace continues to be a source of great amusement and entertainment.
 Sheriff Robert de Rainault is well served by this script, with the following moments being particularly memorable.

 - His comment when he realises that Gisburne has invented charges of witchcraft against Jennett because she refused to sleep with him is priceless.
 “I’m really most impressed.
 If she tried to bewitch me, I’d be inclined to let her.”
-Delivered with Grace’s trademark sneering insincerity of course.
+Delivered with the Sheriff’s trademark sneering insincerity of course.

 - The hapless tax-collector Gregory finds himself kicked and punched around the castle floor before the Sheriff orders him to be taken to the rack.
 Best to say that de Rainault’s not pleased with him then ….